Ras il-Wardija: Excavations and recent history

 The area around Ras il-Wardija was used for defensive purposes during World War II.
 The site was first excavated by the Missione Archaeologica Italiana a Malta (Archaeological Mission of Malta) between 1964 and 1967.
 The temple was well preserved until the excavations, but it has since deteriorated.

 On 30 March 1988, it was discovered that an ancient graffito carved on one of the walls of the sanctuary had been stolen.
+The graffito was recovered in June 2011, and it is now on display at the Gozo Museum of Archaeology in the Cittadella.
 The graffito shows a human figure with outstretched arms, in the shape of a cross.
 It has been suggested that the figure represents the Punic goddess Tanit, but it might also be a medieval representation of a Christian cross.
-The graffito was recovered in June 2011, and it is now on display at the Gozo Museum of Archaeology in the Cittadella.

 The land on which the sanctuary is located is privately owned by George Spiteri, and permission may be required in order to access the site.
 It is listed on the National Inventory of the Cultural Property of the Maltese Islands.